 As a domestic worker, whether an employee or a contractor, does a homeowner have an obligation to cover costs that stem from your injuries if you sustain any at their house?
 Should you hire a lawyer if your hurt at someone’s house while you’re working? or would that be considered an extreme reaction?

-These are all common questions people have, and the following is an overview of what you should know about the topic.
+These are all common questions people have.
+The following is an overview of what you should know about housesitting accidents.

 General Homeowner Duties

 If there are problems in a home like a dangerous staircase, the owner must inform anyone who enters their home.
-Should the worker enter the property as the hired hand to fix the issue and is injured while working, they probably won’t have a case.
+NOTE if the worker enters the property as the hired hand to fix the issue and is injured while working, they probably won’t have a case.

 If you’re a paid domestic worker, you’re not hired to actually repair the home.
-So if you get hurt, you could have legal grounds to file a lawsuit.
+If you get hurt, you could have legal grounds to file a lawsuit.

 What Should You Do If You’re Hurt?

 Housesitting Accidents or a Work Injury